DelightSSB/CRUD-API-START/README.md

 ## Routes Criteria
 The POST, GET, PUT, and PATCH, routes all take in url encoded json data to complete the task.
 I recommend using POSTMAN to be able to change the body of your request to match the data that is necessary.
-You cannot change the id of a task but can change the name or string property of a task.
+You cannot change the id of a task but can change the name or completed property of a task.

 ## Routes:
 - POST /api/posts